-The MRI radiographer will enter the scan room and remove all the equipment, including the cannula from your arm.
-The radiographer will check how you are feeling and will escort you back to the changing room to change.
-Once you have changed, and provided that you are feeling alright, you may leave.
+A member of the team will enter the scan room and remove all the equipment, including the cannula from your arm.
+They will check how you are feeling and will escort you back to the changing room to change.
+Once you have changed and provided that you are feeling alright, you may leave.
 If you are feeling unwell, you must inform a member of staff immediately.

 You will not receive results from the scan at this time.
-The images are reviewed by a Consultant radiologist and a report will be issued to the referring clinician.
+The images are reviewed by a Consultant Radiologist and a report will be issued to the referring clinician.